HansenChristoffer/GoAddons/CONTRIBUTION.md

 - Make sure your code lints
 - Issue that pull request!

-## Any contributions you make will be under the [Software License]
+## Any contributions you make will be under the [license](LICENSE)

-In short, when you submit code changes, your submissions are understood to be under the same [license] that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [license](LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using GitHub's [issues]
+## Report bugs using GitHub's [Issues](../../issues)

-Report a bug by [opening a new issue]; it's that easy!
+Report a bug by [opening a new issue](../../issues/new); it's that easy!

 ## Write bug reports with detail, background, and sample code